GabeScott/standard-works-vault/General Conference/1993 October - Strength in the Savior.md

 All of us face different family circumstances and home situations.
 All of us need strength in dealing with them.
 This strength comes from faith in the Savior’s love and in the power of his atonement.
 If we trustingly put our hand in the Savior’s, we can claim the promise of the sacramental prayer to always have his Spirit with us.
 All problems are manageable with that strength, and all other problems are secondary in urgency to maintaining a strong spiritual life.

-If we have faith, we will desire to pray often and sincerely, and his Spirit will teach us what to pray for (see Rom.
-8:26–27).
+If we have faith, we will desire to pray often and sincerely, and his Spirit will teach us what to pray for (see [[Romans 8.26|Rom.
+8:26–27]][[Romans 8.27|]]).
 We will have the sensitivity to serve compassionately.
 We will have the wisdom that we need for our Church callings.
 We can build a loving and respectful partnership with our husbands, children, parents, and friends.
 If we always have Christ’s Spirit with us, we will have a wise consultant when we are perplexed by our children’s needs.
 We will receive help in making correct decisions and strength in carrying them out.
 We will give and receive loyal friendship, and feel in ourselves when the advice we receive from others is truly suited to our needs.
 We will hold a clear vision of gospel ideals and aspire toward them even as we deal patiently with the limitations of reality.
 Through faith in the Savior, we can magnify our opportunities, cope with our problems, and keep both of them in perspective.

 Strong families build strong individuals who, in turn, strengthen other family members.
 We take turns in lifting each other.
 I have seen this process at work in my own life.